timholy/AdvancedScientificComputing/homeworks/pkgs_git_github.md

 ### Let your partner know you've made your first "real" commit

-Send an email or whatever to your partner, letting zem know your repository is ready for contribution.
-When you receive the corresponding email about zir repository also being ready, the next two tasks can be done in either order.
+Send an email or whatever to your partner, letting xem know your repository is ready for contribution.
+When you receive the corresponding email about xir repository also being ready, the next two tasks can be done in either order.
 Don't go any farther until you're both ready.

 ### Task 1: make a PR to your partner's repository